-Y2Y is working to increasing safety for people and wildlife on Idaho’s highways and roadways.
+Y2Y is working to improve safety for people, and connectivity for wildlife , on Idaho’s highways and roadways.

 What is the threat?